beejjorgensen/bgnet/src/bgnet_part_0700_advanced.md

 };
 ```

-So we're going to have an array of those, and we'll see the `fd` field
+So we're going to have an array of those, and we'll set the `fd` field
 for each element to a socket descriptor we're interested in monitoring.
 And then we'll set the `events` field to indicate the type of events
 we're interested in.